Tips

 8. Hide the WordPress Version Number

 Some versions of WordPress have acknowledged vulnerabilities.
-It’s clean for anybody to discover which version you’re the usage of because it’s shown within the HTML <head> of every page.
-Remove that records by way of including the following line to your theme’s functions.Php report:
+It’s easy for anybody to discover which version you use because it’s shown within every page’s HTML <head>.
+Remove those records by way of including the following line in your theme’s functions report: